yzerlaut/graphs/README.md

 ge = datavyz.graph_env('manuscript')
 ```

-And call all of your plotting functions relative to this environment, e.g.:
+You then call all of your plotting functions relative to this environment, e.g.:

 ```
 ge.plot(Y=np.random.randn(4, 10),